 - Parties responsible for building and maintaining safe roads

-More than one party can be at fault for a single car accident and identifying every liable party can be the key to getting the full compensation deserved for a wrongful death case.
+More than one party can be at fault for a single car accident.
+Identifying every liable party can be the key to getting full compensation from a wrongful death case.

 The best way to figure out all parties who may be liable for a given wreck is to meet with our experienced Houston lawyers for a free, no-obligation case evaluation.

 How Is Negligence Proven in A Wrongful Death Case?

 When it comes to determining liability and proving negligence, there are four main points a wrongful death attorney must prove:

 - A legal duty was owed.
 For example, all drivers have a legal duty to operate their vehicles safely and free of impairment.

 - The legal duty was violated.
 For example, if someone drives drunk.